Question: What is the no pay, no play car insurance law, and what states have this type of law in place?

 Answer: Most states have harsh penalties in place if you’re caught driving without insurance, especially if you’re in an accident.
 States with "no pay, no play" laws take it a step further by prohibiting uninsured motorists from being compensated for certain items, even if they weren’t at fault for the accident.
-(See “Uninsured?
-No gain for your pain”)

 No pay, no play states want to draw attention to the fact that they are limiting uninsured motorists from receiving certain compensations because they themselves wouldn’t be able to provide those same benefits to others.

-Currently, there are 10 states that have some sort of no pay, no play law in place.
+Currently, there are 11 states that have some sort of no pay, no play law in place.
 They are:

 There are small differences in each state though.
 Here are a few examples:

-In Kansas if you’ve been uninsured less than 45 days and had car insurance for the full year prior to the lapse, then you can still seek compensation for economic and noneconomic damages.
+- In Kansas, if you’ve been uninsured less than 45 days and had car insurance for the full year prior to the lapse, then you can still seek compensation for economic and non-economic damages.